Setting Up MS Comic Chat in Wine

 If your version of wine is older, you may need to also install “ie6” in order to automatically download avatars.
 You’re probably better off updating Wine, though.

 You may also notice that Mermeliz’s site offers a character editor.
 At this point in time, I am unaware of any way to make it run correctly under Wine, so don’t get your hopes up.
-Your best bet is to import what you need into a Windows 95 or 98 VM and work from there.
+Your best bet is to import what you need into a Windows 9x or XP VM and work from there, or else use the wonderful shell script written by Cidoku.

 After downloading the Comic Chat installer, run it: